tatianabio/1892769-kekstagram-simple-27/Readme.md

 ### Usage: step-by-step instruction

-1. Click on the `Upload button` and choose a photo you'd like to share
+1. Click on the `Upload button` and choose a photo you'd like to share.

-2. Change the scale of the photo and click the filter you'd like to apply (if necessary)
+2. Change the scale of the photo and click the filter you'd like to apply (if necessary).

 3. Adjust the filter strength using the slider under the photo (if necessary).

 4. Add a caption.
-This must contain only 20-120 symbols.
+This must contain 20-140 symbols.

 5. Click on the `Submit button` to send your photo to a server.